The Latest Happenings in my World

 Father's PencilsFather's Pencils

 Father's Pencils by Wendy Black struck a particularly strong emotional chord with me.
-Probably the smallest piece in the whole show iot definitely had the most profound impact.
-WEndy explains that while her father constructd modest dwellings, the work alludes to skyscrapers, but it was her acknowledgement of communing with him while making the piece that resonated so strongly with me
+Probably the smallest piece in the whole show it definitely had the most profound impact.
+Wendy explains that while her father constructed modest dwellings, the work alludes to skyscrapers, but it was her acknowledgement of communing with him while making the piece that resonated so strongly with me

-South Australian artist Tom Moore is showing an exhibition of his trademark quirky characters at the Hughes Gallery in Devonshire Street, Surry HIlls, NSW.
+South Australian artist Tom Moore is showing an exhibition of his trademark quirky characters at the Hughes Gallery (since closed) in Devonshire Street, Surry HIlls.
 Walking up the road from my studio in search of a cheap lunch I happened to wander into the gallery and was greeted by a lively display of glass sculpture, instantly recognisable as Tom Moore's.

 CMS added image